This program has ended

 More than half of the food produced in Latin America comes from smallholder farmers, many of whom still live in poverty.
-Some of the main challenges they face in improving their livelihoods are climate change, gender discrimination, age disparity and agricultural practices that are not adapted to climate change.
+Some of the main challenges faced by coffee and cocoa farmers in improving their livelihoods are: climate change; gender discrimination; age disparity, and agricultural practices not adapted to climate change.

-The SAFE Platform, comprised of frontrunner private sector participants, donors and non-governmental organizations, creates and supports land-transforming projects that demonstrate it is possible to produce coffee and cocoa totally sustainably.
-SAFE Platform projects scale up innovative approaches in four main areas: promoting responsible supply chains and sourcing methods, adapting production and making land resilient to climate change, opening up access to financial services, and focusing on women and youth.
+The SAFE Platform, a partnership between front-runner private sector participants, donors and non-governmental organizations, creates and supports land-transforming projects that demonstrate it is possible to produce coffee and cocoa sustainably.
+SAFE uses technology to innovate, and encourages trust and accountability among partners.
+It also promotes pre-competitive collaboration between partners at different project levels, which combines the strongest attributes of different stakeholders.
+The projects scale up innovative approaches in four areas: promoting responsible supply chains and sourcing methods; adapting production and making land resilient to climate change; opening up access to financial services, and focusing on women and youth.